ecomplus/client/README.md

 ```

 ### searchProduts(term, sort, filter, callback)
-This library uses direct the [Elastic Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html).
-So everything that is valid for Elastic, is valid here.
+This API uses directly the [Elastic Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html).
+So everything that is valid for Elastic, is valid here too.

 The body that we use is based on the [Request Body Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) from Elastic documentation.